Moon Landing Conspiracy Theory Part 2 – Did it really happen?

-In the second instalment of the moon landing myths, we talk about the conspiracy theory that the moon landings were faked by NASA, with Stanley Kubrick directing the whole thing here on Earth.
+In the second installment of the moon landing myths (read Part 1), we talk about the conspiracy theory that the moon landings were faked by NASA, with Stanley Kubrick directing the whole thing here on Earth.
 For anyone who wants to look, there is plenty of empirical evidence to bust any of the hoax favourites, if you know where to look and do not limit yourself to unsubstantiated You Tube videos.

 World War II saw the development of extensive technology, including fighter planes and rockets, especially by the US and the USSR.
 During the cold war and the space-race, this competition continued and the Saturn V rocket and all the ones before it were a part of this.
 The bottom line is that the technology existed to land on the moon, however, Hollywood was not so technologically advanced to have made a fake video of that landing.

 Let’s talk about a few favourites.
 The shadows for example are due to the reflective surface of the moon, which was being hit by sunlight, reflected light from the Earth and even the light reflected off the astronauts’ suits.
 The fact that they are of different lengths even when the astronauts are standing close to each other is because of the rough, hilly, cratered surface.
 This same effect will happen on Earth as well.

 The American flag is NOT flapping in the breeze.
 Because it already had knowledge of the atmosphere, NASA had made a special flag.
 A taut wire runs through the fabric at the top edge to ensure that it did not flop down and as the astronauts struggled to plant it, it gave the impression of movement.

 The reason you cannot see stars in the photographs taken by the astronauts is the same as the lack of stars in the urban night sky on Earth.
 Sunlight striking the surface of the moon is too bright for any camera to capture distant stars.
 Even when standing on the moon, astronauts often were not able to see any stars unless they blocked out the landscape from their vision.